 - Combine the shredded Italian blend and cubed cream cheese in a large bowl.
 Microwave in a bowl for 2 minutes stirring every 30 seconds.

-- In a large bowl combine flour mixture and eggs with the warm melted cheese.
+- In a large bowl combine flour mixture, eggs and garlic with the warm melted cheese.
 Using your hands or paddle attachment knead until the dough forms.
 (It will be sticky)

 - Divide the dough into 7 equal parts.
 Using the palms of your hands create a long log and then bring the ends together to create a bagel shape.
 Place on a parchment-lined baking sheet.
 Repeat until all bagels are created.